aria-ml/dataeval/docs/source/getting-started/quickstart.md

 :::{note}
 DataEval imposes no restrictions on image type.
-It accepts any image modality (RGB, IR, EO, multispectral, greyscale, and others) at any bit depth (8-bit, 16-bit, 32-bit, etc.) and channel count (1+).
+It accepts any image modality (RGB, IR, EO, multispectral, grayscale, and others) at any bit depth (8-bit, 16-bit, 32-bit, etc.) and channel count (1+).
 :::